First Move Wins

 Ekster glared at her through the jeweler’s loop he had just mounted on his glasses.

-“Oh, what do you know!?”
-Mina dismissed with a matching amount of sass.
+“Oh, what do you know?!”
+Mina dismissed, matching his levels of sass.
 “Come on, Pris.
-Let's try to give her some snacks.”
+Let's try to give it some snacks.”

-Ekster beheld with a vacant expression how Prisma and Mina attempted to befriend the black cat, before returning his attention to the stolen jewelry on his bench.
+Ekster watched with a vacant expression as Prisma and Mina attempted to befriend the black cat, before returning his attention to the stolen jewelry on his bench.

-“Help me finish this shit up,” he told Dust with gritted teeth, referring to the job of cleaning the jewels.
-“Before I get the feeling I’m losing money shining these scraps.”
+“Help me finish this shit up,” he told Dust through gritted teeth, referring to the tedious job of cleaning the jewels.
+“Before I start feeling like I’m losing money shining this crap.”

 “Aye, no problem.”
-Dust sat down next to him and grabbed a silver ring.
-“I'll save us work and keep this for myself.”
+Dust sat down next to him, grabbed a silver ring and studied it before sliding it in her pocket.
+“I'll save us some work and keep this for myself.”

-“Max just arrived,” Mina informed with her head around the door and the black cat already in her arms.
+“Max just got here,” Mina informed with her head around the door and the black cat already in her arms.
 “Can we finally go shopping now?”

-Åke dumbly stared at the six digit number printed in black and white on the contract in front of him.
+Åke dumbly stared at the six digit number on the contract in front of him.

-“I’d offer you a cigarette,” Viscuso gabbled away, “but I sat through a two hour meeting with the Curator first thing this morning.
-The rascal smokes like he's got a third lung for it, and so I’ve run all out!
+“I’d offer you a cigarette,” Viscuso gabbled away, “But I sat through a two hour meeting with the Curator this morning.
+The rascal smokes like he's got a third lung, so I’ve completely run out!
 My apologies.
-Truly an unbecoming situation on my part.
-Allow me to pour you a glass of my bestest whiskey!
+Truly unbecoming on my part.
+Allow me to pour you a glass of my best whiskey!
 Looks like it'd do you well, my friend.
 Your cheeks have turned a touch pale.”

 Åke’s hand unwillingly trembled as he accepted the golden liquid.
 He bottomed up the drink.